abaron32/streamlit-coffee-v2/README.md

-# coffee-api
+# Streamlit project

+In this project I built an app using Streamlit.
+In the app you can include certain parameters of a coffee and get a prediction if it is an specialty coffee or not.

 This repo was connected to Heroku.
-This allows others to use the model to predict if a coffee with determined features is specilaty or not.
+This allows others to use the model.

-Here the app can be seen: https://coffeeapi-ab.herokuapp.com
+Here you can see the app:

-In order to see the prediction the features have to be added in the route with '/' as separators.